OussamaElarbi/library_app/README.md

 	•	During development, spring.jpa.hibernate.ddl-auto=create-drop is used to auto-create and drop tables.
 All data will be lost on restart.
 	•	Sequences for auto-generated IDs are configured to avoid conflicts during batch inserts.
 	•	The system is time-zone aware, using MYT (UTC+8) for timestamps.

-Do you want me to also add a diagram showing relationships between books, book_metadata, members, and loans for the README?
-It helps non-technical users visualize the schema.